 Capture a click string from a mobile device

-Disconnect from any internet or cellular service, then click or tap the ad.
+If that doesn't work, disconnect from any internet or cellular service, then click or tap the ad.
 The ad will attempt to open in a browser window, but because there's no service it will not load.
 However, the click string will be exposed in the URL.
 This approach can also be used on a computer.